garlicbreadroll/learning/README.md

-Hi, this is just a place where i am learning this specific language and will be posting some practice codes and other learning stuff.
+Hi, this is just a place where i am learning python and will be posting some practice codes and other learning stuff.